gravesoft/gravesoft.dev/docs/clean_install_windows.md

   <summary>Click here to view</summary>

 - Rufus can help you install Windows 11 on unsupported hardware, but you will encounter problems with future feature updates since Microsoft does not permit that on such hardware.
-- To resolve this issue, you need to install IoT Enterprise 24H2 (2024) edition which is [officially supported](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/Hardware/System_Requirements?tabs=Windows11LTSC#optional-minimum-requirements) on unsupported hardware.
+- To resolve this issue, you need to install IoT Enterprise 24H2 (2024) (or newer) edition which is [officially supported](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/Hardware/System_Requirements?tabs=Windows11LTSC#optional-minimum-requirements) on unsupported hardware.
 Don't worry about it being an unusual edition; it's binary identical to other editions, with the primary difference being the licensing.
 - This IoT Enterprise edition comes in 2 flavors,
   - IoT Enterprise (GAC, General Availability Channel)
   - IoT Enterprise (LTSC, Long-Term Servicing Channel)
 - Next question, how do we install this edition?
-  - For GAC version, you don't need IoT Enterprise ISO, you can simply use regular Windows 11 24H2 consumer (linked at the top) or business ISO.
+  - For GAC version, you don't need IoT Enterprise ISO, you can simply use regular Windows 11 25H2 consumer (linked at the top) or business ISO.
   - For LTSC version, you need to download the full version of LTSC ISO (don't use eval), it doesn't have to be IoT ISO, you can download a normal LTSC ISO in your language.
   - After flashing the required ISO using Rufus, navigate to the `\sources\` folder on the USB drive and create a file named `PID.txt` (ensure the file extension is correct).
 Open this file with Notepad and enter the text below.
     - For GAC version